Obituary of Helen Warren Ross, Ph.D.

 She enjoyed theater, art and music, and for many years served on the board of the La Jolla Chamber Music Society (now the La Jolla Music Society).
 An early practitioner of yoga and an ocean swimmer nearly every day for years, she also traveled extensively, visiting Europe, Argentina, Peru, Japan, Kenya, Mexico and more.
 She gave generously of her time and for many years volunteered at San Diego Hospice and provided audio descriptions for visually impaired patrons at the La Jolla Playhouse.

 She is survived by her three children: Sydnie Moore (Doug), John Ross (Julie), Duncan Ross (Missy) and a step-son, Michael Little, as well as six grandchildren: Jason Ross, Allison Ross, Duncan Moore, John Clifton Moore, Sean Ross and Brennan Ross.

-A private memorial will be held.To send flowers to the family of Helen Ross, Ph.D., please visit Tribute Store
+A private memorial will be held.To send flowers to the family or plant a tree in memory of Helen Ross, Ph.D., please visit Tribute Store